apache/maven-site/content/markdown/guides/introduction/introduction-to-dependency-mechanism.md

 </project>
 ```

-While the _system_ scope is technical possible, its usage is **not recommended**!
+While the _system_ scope is supported, its usage is **not recommended**!
-The dependency is only looked up on this specific file path, which extremely binds the build to individual machines.
+The dependency is only looked up on this specific file path, which binds the build to individual machines.
-The recommended approach is to upload the dependency to a [private hosted repository](/repository-management.html) and share the access within the organization.
+The recommended approach is to upload the dependency to a [private hosted repository](/repository-management.html) accessible within the organization.
-This also allows the differentiation between dependencies needed for compile/execution and those only needed for testing, by using _compile_ or _test_ scope.
+This also allows differentiation between dependencies needed for compile/execution and those only needed for testing, by using _compile_ or _test_ scope.

 ### Historical commonly usage: Libraries of the JDK

-In the past, the system scope was commonly used to tell Maven about dependencies provided by the JDK, but were available as separate downloads earlier.
+In the past, the system scope was commonly used to tell Maven about dependencies provided by the JDK that were available as separate downloads earlier.
 A typical examples is the Java Authentication and Authorization Service (JAAS):

 ```xml